Pete Shelley: Personal life and death

-He was married in 1991 and divorced in 2002.
-His son was born in 1993.
-Shelley continued to identify as bisexual throughout his life.

-Shelley moved to Tallinn, Estonia, in 2012 with his second wife- Now Transgender man, Kaido; an Estonian, preferring the less-hectic pace there to London where he had lived for nearly thirty years.
+Shelley was bisexual and based some of his songs on his own attractions.
+Shelley was married to Miniko in 1991 and divorced in 2002.
+Their son Alex was born in 1993.
+He then moved to Tallinn, Estonia, in 2012 after marrying Greta, an Estonian, preferring the less-hectic pace there to London where he had lived for nearly 30 years.
 He died there of a suspected heart attack on the morning of 6 December 2018.
 His brother, Gary McNeish, announced his death on Facebook.

-Tributes to Shelley came from a diverse range of music industry professionals, including Pearl Jam, Duff McKagan, Pixies, Billy Talent, Peter Hook, Duran Duran, Billie Joe Armstrong, Mike Joyce, Gary Kemp, Flea, Mike Mills, Ginger Wildheart, Glen Matlock and Stuart Braithwaite.
-Musician Billy Bragg paid tribute to Shelley, covering Buzzcocks', "Ever Fallen in Love (With Someone You Shouldn't've)", on 7 December 2018 at the Meredith Music Festival.
+Tributes to Shelley came from a diverse range of music industry professionals, including Pearl Jam, Duff McKagan, Pixies, Peter Hook, Duran Duran, Billie Joe Armstrong, Mike Joyce, Noel Gallagher, Gary Kemp and Glen Matlock.
+Billy Bragg played "Ever Fallen in Love (With Someone You Shouldn't've)", on 7 December 2018 at the Meredith Music Festival.

-Following his death, the Pete Shelley Memorial campaign was established in order to raise funds to create a lasting memorial in his hometown for his achievements and contributions to the music industry.
+Following his death, the Pete Shelley Memorial campaign was established to raise funds to create a lasting memorial in his hometown for his achievements and contributions to the music industry.